corinalogan/grackles/README.md

 # Table of Contents

-*Click the title of the preregistration you would like to see to be taken directly to that page*
+*Click the title of the preregistration you would like to see to be taken directly to that page.
+The .Rmd version is a version-tracked reproducible manuscript*

 ***Preregistrations: passed pre-study peer review at PCI Ecology***